jcornaz/ktor-demo/README.md

 This is a demonstration project used for presenting [Kotor](https://ktor.io) at a [JUGS event](https://www.jug.ch/html/events/2020/kotlin_with_ktor.html).

-Here are the slide used for the presentation: https://slides.com/jcornaz/ktor
+Here are the slides used for the presentation: https://slides.com/jcornaz/ktor

 ## How to build and run the server